amoux/qaam-nlp/README.md

 # QAAM (Question Answering Auto Model)

+> **NOTE**: The project is unmaintained; I wrote the code when I started programming and to gain intuition with NLP.

 - **Automatic question answering from any text source**

 `QAAM` is a question and answering engine for answering questions of any text documents or texts extracted from a website's URL (see below).
 The model leverages a fine-tuned representation on *SQuAD* from the `Transformers` library while the context treated by proper tokenization techniques for online text.